Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: COM 486

-COM 487 Representing Latinidad: Chicanxs and Latinxs in the Media (5) DIV
+COM 487 Representing Chicanidad and Latinidad in Media (5) A&H/SSc, DIV

-Class focuses on a critical analysis of dominant/indie media texts to understand how Chicanxs, specifically, and Latinxs, generally, have been represented and represent themselves in mass media through time.
-As we examine representations, we will ask what representations have stayed the same, changed and why it matters to cultural critics and media scholars.
+Focuses on a critical analysis of dominant/indie media texts to understand how Chicanidad, specifically, and Latinidad, generally, has been represented in mass media through time.
+Discusses what representations have stayed the same, or changed, and why it matters to cultural critics and media and communication scholars.

 View course details in MyPlan: COM 487